geoalgo/A-Quantile-based-Approach-for-Hyperparameter-Transfer-Learning/README.md

 This is an reimplementation from scratch of the method as the initial implemented depended on proprietary components.
-As such, the results differ and may be slightly worse given that different frameworks were used (botorch, pytorch for the GP in particular) but we made sure the reimplementation is reasonably close, see bellow for a comparison with the reimplementation and our initial implementation.
+As such, the results differ and may be slightly worse given that different frameworks were used (botorch, pytorch for the GP in particular) but we made sure the reimplementation is reasonably close, see below for a comparison with the reimplementation and our initial implementation.

 *Table 2 comparison*